-The vast majority of students who attend group therapy feel nervous initially about participating in this kind of support.
-It might feel incredibly difficult and off putting to open up about personal difficulties with a wider group of peers.
-However most students report how powerful this way of working can be.
-By helping them overcome such anxieties and develop greater interpersonal confidence, group members also report the benefit of realising first-hand how they are not alone in their experiences.
+Most students who attend group therapy initially feel nervous about participating in this kind of support.
+It might feel difficult to open up about personal difficulties with a wider group of peers.
+Yet by helping to overcome such anxieties and develop greater interpersonal confidence students tell us how powerful this way of working can be.

 All groups are free of charge.

 This support group is a therapeutic support space for students from different cultures and ethnic minorities, run within the Trinity Student Counselling Service.
 It offers an inclusive and supportive space for members of these communities to meet, share experiences and advocate for their needs.
+Students can come to seek support but it is also a space where students can come and give support to other students within the community who may be struggling with friendships, college life and any experiences of discrimination or isolation.
 This group will be facilitated by a counsellor in SCS and an external therapist from within this community, with a similar lived experience.

-Addiction Recovery and WellbeingDate: Tuesdays during term-time, starting 24th September
+Addiction Recovery and WellbeingDate: Tuesdays, running weekly for 10 weeks starting 30th September 2025

 Time: 6.00 pm - 7.30 pm